 However, there is a catch.
 Even though an expense is considered ordinary and necessary, you may not be able to deduct it for that tax year.
 What’s more, an expense may not be deductible at all.

 Your next question may be “How am I supposed to know whether or not I can deduct an expense?”
 Well lucky for you, the answer is relatively simple.
-In what follows we’ll break it down for you.
+In what follows our tax attorneys will break it down for you.